-As a family caregiver, it is imperative that you plan enough activities for the elders that you are responsible for.
+As a family caregiver, it is imperative that you plan enough meaningful activities for the loved ones that you are responsible for.
 Without proper and enough activities, loved ones in care might not get enough exercise and might withdraw within themselves, which isn’t good for their mental or physical health.
-Some of the activities that personal care assistants can plan are listed below.
+Some of the meaningful activities for loved ones that personal care assistants can plan are listed below.

 Most people go through their entire working lives without finding time to indulge in activities they love.
 Someone might like playing the guitar, someone might like pottery while some might have a rare gift in calligraphy!
 Retirement is the perfect time to indulge in these activities.
 Even if any senior does not show any particular bent towards a hobby or activity, encourage the senior towards something creative and fun.
 It helps the loved ones find happiness and live in the moment.